 Essential Gum Care for Optimal Oral Health

-In addition, they didn’t need to take supplements because their food supply was nutrient rich.
-Unfortunately today, even if you are eating everything organic, you still can’t get enough nutrients because the soil is so depleted.
-We are also exposed to so much more stress and environmental pollutants than our ancestors that supplementation is almost mandatory.
+In addition, they didn’t need to take supplements because their food supply was nutrient-rich.
+Unfortunately, today, even if you are eating everything organic, you still can’t get enough nutrients because the soil is so depleted.
+We have also been exposed to so much more stress and environmental pollutants than our ancestors that supplementation is almost mandatory.

 Contact us for more information about Gum Care.